Stripe Fee Calculator

 Additional 1.5% for cards issued outside your country - Currency Conversion: 3.9% + $0.30

-Additional 1% when converting currencies - No Monthly Fees: Pay only when you process transactions
+Additional 0.5% for keyed-in (card-not-present) transactions - No Monthly Fees: Pay only when you process transactions

 Enterprise customers processing high volumes can often negotiate custom pricing with lower rates.
 The calculator above reflects standard pricing for each payment type.